Email:chunlei@sinogrp.com

 • Box Nails: Thinner than common nails, used in lighter construction and box-making where splitting the wood is a concern.

-• Finishing Nails: Have small heads that can be countersunk below the wood surface and then filled, used in finish carpentry where a smooth, clean appearance is desired.
+• Finishing Nails: Have small heads that can be countersunk below the wood panel and then filled, used in finish carpentry where a smooth, clean appearance is desired.

 • Brad Nails: Very thin and small nails used for fine woodworking and trim work.
 They provide a strong hold without splitting delicate materials.